First things first...

 2. Surface Condition

 Whether the existing walls are smooth, textured, painted, or require preparation before new finish can be applied.
-Many of our finishes require a smooth, painted (or primed) surface.
+Most of our finishes require a smooth, well primed surface.
+Request a copy of our spec sheet for detailed application requirements.

 3. Materials